Academies are required by law to publish certain information; other information is included on this page as best practice.

 Policies (CLICK HERE FOR ALL HDPS POLICIES)

-Behaviour Policy: Details of the school's behaviour policy can be found in the Behaviour and Rewards Policy.
+Behaviour Policy: Details of the school's behaviour policy can be found in the Behaviour for Learning Policy.
 The school anti bullying strategy is outlined in the Anti Bullying Policy.

 Information on how the school spends its pupil premium allocation and the impact of the expenditure on eligible and other pupils can be found in the school's Pupil Premium Strategy Statement, which includes: